 Look, we get it, people choose leggings for all sorts of reasons.
 And we know many of you like ones with cool colours and fancy patterns.
 We’re not gonna lie, we like some of those as well.
 But if it’s feel, comfort and performance you’re after, our world first merino compression leggings are incredible.
 At least that’s what everyone who wears them tells us.
 And of course we’re inclined to agree with them.
 Enough compression to hold you nice and firm, but with a merino-rich fabric that keeps you warm, but breathes, wicks moisture and does all the stuff that keeps you comfortable for longer.
 (Remember, regular compression leggings, even by the big brands, will almost never be accepted as mandatory gear when thermals are required!
 But ours will.
 Because they’re awesome.)

 No race kit is complete without our merino gloves or merino neck warmer.
 Super lightweight, but super effective at keeping you comfortable through all sorts of weather.
 The neck warmer in particular really is a must have.
-We know you’ll find fancier looking ones out there, but if your want something that’s going to deliver the warmth and comfort you need, there is no substitute.
+We know you’ll find fancier looking ones out there, but if you want something that’s going to deliver the warmth and comfort you need, there is no substitute.
 Wear it around your neck, around your head, over your ears, wherever and however you need a bit of extra protection from the elements when you’re on the go.
 (Is also compliant with many mandatory gear lists that require thermal headwear!)
+We've even got handy race belts now so you don't have to put safety pins through your merino and risk damaging it!

 So if you think we’re full of it and don’t want to cough up the bucks for something you might not love, just buy it, wear it on the trails, even on race day, and if after 60 days you don’t think it’s as good as we say it is, just send it back and get a refund.
 That’s how confident we are that you won’t want to send it back once you’ve worn it.
 And with winter coming up, we’re pretty sure you’re going to get a lot of use out of whatever you go with.

 Stay safe and comfortable out there and wherever you go and whatever you do, enjoy yourself.
 You might be surprised how much more enjoyable your time outside will be when you’re wearing the best possible clothing.
 And if you’re still not sure what’s best for you, drop us an email, let us know what you’ve got planned and we’ll help you choose.
-We have cyclists, hikers, campers, runners, cyclists, skiers and more on the team so we can give you real world advice about what we use and how it goes.
+We have cyclists, hikers, campers, runners, cyclists, skiers, landscape and wildlife photographers, and more on the team so we can give you real world advice about what we use and how it goes.

 While Merino is an amazing natural fibre, not all Merino fabrics are created equal.
 At ioMerino, we make our own fabrics, using only the best quality fibres, and to very specific specifications that make the most of the natural benefits of Merino.
 All of them are 'Merino rich’.
 No cheap blends passed off as Merino.
 No cheaper scratchy fibres or synthetic substitutes to save money.
 No unethical production.
 And each fabric is made for a specific purpose.
 So if you see something with a small amount of elastase or nylon added, you can be sure it absolutely needs to be there to enhance the natural stretch and durability.